vantasm/JajanSnack/README.md

 $ cd JajanSnack/

 # Install composer
+$ composer install
+# If the composer version is different, try using this one
 $ composer install --ignore-platform-reqs

 # Copy the example env file and make the required configuration changes in the .env file.